 The decision does not require a Miranda notification for every police questioning of a minor, but it does indicate that courts will scrutinize police interviews of juveniles more carefully in the future.

 If you or someone you love has been arrested for a juvenile justice offense, you'll want to understand if the laws regarding Miranda warnings for minors was followed.
-A good first step in the process is to speak with a criminal defense attorney to review the facts of the case and be a legal advocate.
-You can get a free case evaluation at no charge or obligation now.
+A good first step in the process is to speak with a criminal defense attorney who can review the facts of the case and be a legal advocate.